-Ralph Northam’s medical school yearbook page shows men dressed in blackface, KKK robe
+Ralph Northam apologizes for medical school yearbook photo with blackface, KKK robe

-A photo on Virginia Democratic Gov. Ralph Northam’s 1984 medical school yearbook page surfaced Friday showing one man dressed in blackface and another in a KKK robe.
+Virginia Democratic Gov. Ralph Northam apologized Friday for appearing in a “racist and offensive” photo on his 1984 medical school yearbook page that showed one man dressed in blackface and another in a KKK robe, while giving no indication he plans to resign.

-A spokesman for Northam – the governor's been under fire this week for comments made about a third-trimester abortion bill in his state – did not immediately return multiple messages seeking comment from Fox News.
-It’s not clear who is in the photo, though Northam appears in other photos on the same page.
+Northam – who has been under fire this week for comments made about a third-trimester abortion bill in his state – admitted to being one of the people in the photo, though it’s not clear which costume he is wearing.

+“Earlier today, a website published a photograph of me from my 1984 medical school yearbook in a costume that is clearly racist and offensive,” Northam said in a statement.

+He added, “I am deeply sorry for the decision I made to appear as I did in this photo and for the hurt that decision caused then and now.”

-The Virginian-Pilot in Norfolk, Virginia, on Friday said it obtained a copy of the 1984 yearbook page from the Eastern Virginia Medical School library.
+Fox News obtained a copy of the 1984 yearbook page from the Eastern Virginia Medical School library.
 Northam graduated from the school that year.
-The Washington Post reported that it also independently confirmed the authenticity of the page.
+The Virginian-Pilot, the Washington Post and the Richmond Times-Dispatch also reported they independently confirmed the authenticity of the page.

 The quote on the page says, “There are more old drunks than old doctors in this world so I think I’ll have another beer.”